Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

 \subsection{The Tits building of $\GL(r, K)$}

 We now turn to the discussion of Tits building of $\GL(E)$, which is a spherical building associated to the group $\GL(E)$.
-As in the case of Burhat-Tits building, we describe the Tits building of $\GL(E)$ in two ways: \begin{itemize} \item[(i)] as a simplicial complex $\Delta_\sph(E)$ and, \item[(ii)] its geometric realization $\B_\sph(E)$ as a topological space. \end{itemize} The abstract simplicial complex, $\Delta_\sph(E)$, can be described as follows.
+As in the case of Burhat-Tits building, we describe the Tits building of $\GL(E)$ in two ways: as a simplicial complex $\Delta_\sph(E)$ and, its geometric realization $\B_\sph(E)$ as a topological space.

+The abstract simplicial complex, $\Delta_\sph(E)$, can be described as follows.
 Its vertices are the proper nonzero vector subspaces of $E$.
 Two subspaces $F_1$ and $F_2$ are connected if one of them is a subset of the other.
 The $(k-1)$-simplices of $\Delta_\sph(E)$ are formed by sets of $k$ mutually connected vertices, hence $(k-1)$-simplices correspond to partial flags Maximal simplices, i.e. chambers, correspond to complete flags.
 The apartments in $\Delta_\sph(E)$, correspond to frames in $E$.
-Recall that a frame in $E$ is a direct sum decomposition $E = \bigoplus_{i=1}^r L_i$ into one-dimensional subspaces $L_i$.
 A flag $F_\bullet$ is said to be \emph{adapted} to a frame $L = \{L_1, \ldots, L_r\}$ if all the subspaces in the flag are spanned by a subset of the $L_i$.
 The apartment corresponding to a frame $L$ is the collection of all flags adapted to $L$.

-A convenient way to describe the geometric realization of the spherical building of $\GL(E)$ is as the space of \emph{prevaluations} on $E$. (see \cite[Section 1.4]{KM-tpb}).
-This is an analogue of the Goldman-Iwahori realization of the Bruhat-Tits building of $\GL(E)$ as the space of equivalence classes of additive norms on $E$ (see Section \ref{subsec-BT-bldg}).
-This description of Tits building of the general linear group appears in \cite{KM-tpb} but the authors are not aware of another reference for this. \begin{definition}[Prevaluation] We call a function $v: E \to \overline{\R}$ a {\it prevaluation} if the following hold: \begin{itemize} \item[(1)] For all $e \in E$ and $0 \neq \lambda \in K$ we have $v(\lambda e) = v(e)$. \item[(2)] For all $e_1, e_2 \in E$, the non-Archimedean inequality $v(e_1+e_2) \geq \min\{v(e_1), v(e_2)\}$ holds. \item[(3)] $v(e) = \infty$ if and only if $e = 0$. \end{itemize} \end{definition} We note that the only difference with the definition of an additive norm (Definition \ref{def-add-norm}) is item (1).
-We call a prevaluation $v$ {\it integral} if it attains values in $\overline{\Z}$.
-In short, a prevaluations is a valuation on $E$ extending the trivial valuation on $K$, and an additive norm is a valuation on $E$ extending the valuation $\val$ on $K$.
+The geometric realization of the spherical building of $\GL(E)$ can be described using valuations on $E$.
+This is an analogue of the Goldman-Iwahori realization of the Bruhat-Tits building of $\GL(E)$ as the space of equivalence classes of additive norms on $E$ (Section \ref{subsec-BT-bldg}).
+This description of Tits building of the general linear group appears in \cite[Section 1.4]{KM-tpb}, the authors are not aware of another reference for this.

-\begin{remark} The term {\it prevaluation} is taken from the paper \cite[Section 2.1]{KKh-Annals}.
-Prevaluation is a standard commutative algebra notion although in most of the literature the term \emph{valuation on a vector space} is used.
-We use the term prevaluation to distinguish prevaluations from valuations on rings. \end{remark}